-LAW 107 COMMERCIAL LAW (4 credits/40 hrs)
+LAW 107 COMMERCIAL LAW

 An introduction to the Uniform Commercial Code (UCC), and to the application of the UCC to secured transactions and commercial paper.
 The formation of contracts, consideration, statute of frauds, the capacity to contract, third party beneficiaries, parole evidence, breach of contract, and remedies are also studied.
 Prerequisite: LAW 103